0xAtelerix/docs/challenge.md

 - Undermines price discovery by dispersing liquidity across isolated ecosystems with no unified market clearing

-- Obstructs composability -- the foundational principle of DeFi, where applications should be able to interoperate seamlessly like Lego bricks
+- Obstructs composability &mdash; the foundational principle of DeFi, where applications should be able to interoperate seamlessly like Lego bricks

 - Reintroduces traditional finance inefficiencies, with privileged access to liquidity, off-chain coordination, and market segmentation